Patricia Stocking Brown Award

 Professor Patricia Stocking Brown died in 2004 from metastatic breast cancer.
 The University at Albany Libraries' Department of Special Collections & Archives holds Brown's papers along with those of the grassroots nonprofit Capital Region Action Against Breast Cancer (CRAAB!), which she co-founded in 1997, and the New York State Breast Cancer Network, a coalition of grassroots breast cancer groups around the state, she co-founded soon after.

 Donors from the University at Albany's Women's Studies and Biology Departments, including Professor of Women's Studies Emerita Bonnie Spanier, established The Patricia Stocking Brown Fund for Feminist Social Justice Research in University Libraries to support and promote students' interest in and use of primary materials related to the study of social justice, housed in the Department of Special Collections & Archives.
 Award applicants must be a registered University at Albany graduate or undergraduate student and currently engaged in or planning a research project/class paper related to social justice.
-Awardees must utilize at least one manuscript or archival collection at the University as part of their research.
+Awardees must utilize at least one archival, manuscript, book or digital collection in Special Collections & Archives as part of their research.

 Past Recipients